LoupX/dotfiles/README.md

 - Xcode or Xcode command line tools
 - Run `sudo installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /`
 if you're using Mojave or higher (10.14+)
 - If installing apps from the Mac App Store, you need to log into the store manually before running the role.
+(This actually changes on MacOS Catalina, unless you haven't used an AppleID to log while first running your computer)

 ## Quickstart